LOADING ...

 You know what I'm saying, gonna happen

-Is and vibrations
+Is music and

-Lotta people don't understand how it is.
+Lotta don't understand how important it is.

-Because the spirits, we really rappin'
+Because the spirits, we ain't really

 I wanted to one last thing to you.